jac0be/PatternAnalysis-2025/recognition/Flan_T5_s45893623/README.md

 However, the `test` split is not useful for evaluation as it omits layman summaries.
 Hence, we optionally compute a `90:10` `train:test` split for hyperparameter tuning.
 A 10% hold-out is sufficient given the large dataset size, and avoids unneccesary computation during evaluation.

-The final validation uses the default `validation` set, which remains untouched by our splits.
-This curated set avoids the noise from random partitioning and ensures that final results are comparable and reproducable.
+The final evaluation uses the `validation` set by default, which remains untouched by our splits.
+This fixed validation set avoids the noise from random partitioning and ensures that final results are comparable and reproducable.

 ### 5.3 Prompts & Preprocessing

 Minimal preprocessing was applied.
-We justify this as directly modifying the text may introduce bias and reduce real-world performance.
+We justify this as directly modifying the text may reduce our model's real-world performance, as we want our model to be robust to real clinical noise.
 We let FLAN-T5 handle and model any inconcistencies in language.

 Each input is embedded into a fixed instruction prompt:
 ```